How To Check An Ebook Before Publishing Your New Book

 Because of this, testing your ebook on different screen sizes before you publish is an essential step.

-Luckily, there are many free tools to help you test and check your ebook.
+Luckily, there are many free tools to help you test and review your ebook.

 The first stage in preparing your new ebook is to complete a thorough review of your manuscript.